-Previous Items Nil
+Previous Nil

-Directorate Office of the Chief Executive Officer
+Office of the Chief Executive Officer

-Business Unit File Reference Various
+Business Unit Various

-Applicant N/A
+Directorate

-Owner N/A
+Applicant N/A Owner N/A

-Attachments Strategic Community Facilities Plan - Supporting Report [10.4.2.1 - 61 pages] Strategic Community Facilities Plan - Information Graphic [10.4.2.2 - 1 page]
+- 1. Strategic Community Facilities Plan Supporting Report [10.4.2.1 61 pages] - 2.
+Strategic Community Facilities Plan Information Graphic [10.4.2.2 1 page]

-Advocacy When Council is advocating on behalf of the community to another level of government/body/agency 0 Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
+Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans subject to appeal to the State Administrative Tribunal

+Policies.
 When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
-Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal
+Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be